uvarc/accord/docs/user-guide.md

 from the list of environments.
 Your container should be running within a few seconds and will appear under "Running Environments" on the same page.

-To learn more about your choices of environment, see `Environments <environments.html>`_
+To learn more about your choices of environment, see [Environments](https://accord-documentation.uvarc.io/environments)

 ### View the status of an environment